standardese/standardese/README.md

 * Victor @vitaut Zverovich, for bugfixes

-And everyone else how shares and uses this project!
+And everyone else who shares and uses this project!